11 extreme beauty MoneySavers – will you try them?

 You can't put nail polish bottles in your glass recycling unless they're totally empty and clean with no traces of polish – though that sounds a bit hard to achieve, right?
 See my blog on reusing and recycling nail polish for ideas on what to do with your old polish, such as mixing together an old, clear polish and a broken eyeshadow or powdered blusher to make a new matte polish.

-Of course, if you don't have any old nail polish, but you do have a broken eyeshadow, blusher or highlighter, why not completely crush it and add it to an old jar to use powdered instead of in a compact?
+Of course, if you don't have any old nail polish, but you do have a broken eyeshadow, blusher or highlighter which isn't out of date, why not completely crush it and add it to an old jar to use powdered instead of in a compact?
 Chances are, you're applying it with a brush anyway so it shouldn't make too much of a difference.

 Finally... what's the weirdest way I've reused old make-up?